-Virginia Educators Credit Union is headquartered in Newport News and is the 60th largest credit union in the state of Virginia.
-It is also the 2,030th largest credit union in the nation.
-It was established in 1954 and as of September of 2018, it had grown to 6 employees and 6,033 members at 2 locations.
-Virginia Educators Credit Union has a B+ health rating.
+Virginia Educators Credit Union is headquartered in Newport News and is the 55th largest credit union in the state of Virginia.
+It is also the 2,061st largest credit union in the nation.
+It was established in 1954 and as of December of 2022, it had grown to 4 employees and 4,502 members at 2 locations.
+Virginia Educators Credit Union has an A health rating.

 Membership is open to employees, students, faculty and alumni of Hampton University; students of Thomas Nelson Community College; students, those employed by educational organizations, and those involved in school auxiliaries in Williamsburg, Newport News; James City County; York County; Isle of Wight County; Gloucester County; Mathews County.